 Sending a short-term construction or champion team is a great way for your school or class to make a tangible impact around the world.
 Co-Impact teams also offer students an experience that will shape their hearts, challenge their perspectives, and open their eyes to God's global kingdom.

 Get our e-newsletter, The Chrysalis, delivered to your inbox five times a year.
 It is tailored specifically for educators and will help you bring a global perspective to your classroom.
 Sign up to get lesson plans, engagement activities, and international project updates.

 Looking for a unique professional development opportunity that will grow your perspective and world?
-Join us Summer 2020 in the Dominican Republic as we travel to meet teachers, visit classrooms, and learn more about global Christ-centred education.
+Join us and your fellow Canadian educators as we travel to meet teachers, visit classrooms, and learn more about global Christ-centred education.

 Is your class studying international development?
 Do you want your students to know what education is like in the majority world?
 We love giving presentations to classes and entire schools about EduDeo’s work and how we can grow your students’ cultural intelligence together.

 We wanted to find a unique way to connect students from Trinity Christian School to our sister school, La Esperanza, in the Dominican Republic.
 We partnered with EduDeo Ministries to jointly write and illustrate a story.
 This challenged us to explore what life might be like in each other’s cultures and learn to appreciate the similarities and differences we face.

 I would say the biggest spiritual impact this trip had on me was to remind me of how much more I want to bring God into my classroom.
 I sat in on a Math lesson where the teacher so naturally pointed to the graph on the chalkboard and started talking about how we are imperfect reflections of God.
 It was a good eye-opening moment for me.

 – Kayla, 2019 Discover & Learn participant